HowcanoeWang/Floraecite/README.md

 # Floræcite
 ## How to use it
+Download the download.zip
-Downloading ‘floraecite.exe’ and ‘Data’ Folder at the same time.
+Extract ‘floraecite.exe’ and ‘Data’ in that zip file.
 Put them together in the same folder.

 ## Notice
 The Data(000.xlsx and pictures) are examples provided by the course of Autecology(FOR2425), College of Foresty and Geology，University of New Brunswick